SOS Children's Village Panama City

 For economic reasons, many families in the capital depend on the extra income generated by their children.
 Thus, around five per cent of all children aged five to seventeen in Panama City engage in labor activities.

 In Panama City, many young people get caught up in a life of crime as a result of parental neglect

 Organized gangs often recruit children and young people from under pressure, socially disadvantaged families.
 Once they are trapped in the vicious cycle of delinquency and drugs, it is hard to get their life back on track and escape poverty.
 Although our organization does not specifically target street children, a strong link between children who face parental neglect and juvenile delinquency undeniably exists.

 Having fun after school (photo: S. Cesar)

-Located in what was once the Canal Zone, commonly known as "la zona" among Panamanians, SOS Children's Village Panama City now offers loving homes for children who have lost parental care, and a youth programme.
+Located in what was once the Canal Zone, commonly known as "la zona" among Panamanians, SOS Children's Village Panama City now offers loving homes for children who have lost parental care, and a youth program.

 The SOS Children's Village comprises 16 SOS families where children live with their brothers and sisters and are cared for by loving SOS mothers.
-Through our SOS Youth Programme, which consists of a number of youth communities depending on the need, young people per community develop perspectives for their future and learn how to shoulder responsibility as they lead semi-independent lives.
+Through our SOS Youth Program, which consists of a number of youth communities depending on the need, young people per community develop perspectives for their future and learn how to shoulder responsibility as they lead semi-independent lives.
 They are encouraged to develop a sense of team spirit and build contacts with relatives and friends.
-Children who formerly lived in SOS families are also given the opportunity to continue their educational career through various different scholarship programmes offered by our organisation.
+Children who formerly lived in SOS families are also given the opportunity to continue their educational career through various different scholarship programs offered by our organization.